Baird High School

 Baird High School is a public high school located in Baird, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Baird Independent School District located in central Callahan County.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024–2025 school year, the school was given a "D" by the Texas Education Agency.

 Fine Arts

 In 2019, 2021, and 2023 the Baird High School marching band participated in the Texas State Marching Band Championship.
 In 2023, the band finished in 7th place in the Conference 1A Texas State Marching Band Championship finals.

 Athletics

 The Baird Bears compete in these sports: